-In 2018, nearly $50,000 was raised by Heartland’s Operation RoundUp program, which is entirely funded by donations from Heartland members and employees.
+In 2019, more than $45,000 was raised by Heartland’s Operation RoundUp program, which is entirely funded by donations from Heartland members and employees.

 * God’s Pantry at First Christian Church of Chanute;

-* The domestic violence shelter, Hope Unlimited, in Iola;
+* Hope Unlimited’s domestic violence shelter in Iola;

-* Educational science materials and equipment at Life Christian School in Columbus;
+* Supplies for Life Christian School in Columbus;

-* Mound City United Methodist Church’s fund to pay medication, gas and rent for those in need;
+* Mound City United Methodist Church’s assistance for those in need;

-* The Orange Swan Free Store at Erie and the Galesburg Christian Church, which provides blankets, heaters, fans, food and clothing;
+* The Orange Swan Free Store at Galesburg First Christian Church;

-* Wings of Warriors in Iola, which provides assistance to cancer patients.
+* The Wings of Warriors program in Iola.